 I kind of done three hours with them and yeah, I kind of tease the highlights a little bit,

-but Ross, you had your list.
+but Russ, you had your list.

 What were the things that stood out in?